cake-tech/autoforward-autoconvert/README.md

 If you already have a Monero wallet file, then skip these steps and simply transfer your wallet file over to the server instead.

-`monero-wallet-cli`
+Run `monero-wallet-cli`

-Create a new wallet name that you'll remember, such as `forwarder`.
+Create a new wallet name that you'll remember, such as `forward`.
 Choose a STRONG password, though if this box is compromised, people can steal any funds that are in the wallet at that point and any point in the future.

-Make sure the wallet file is chmod 700
+Make sure the wallet files have the proper permissions: `chmod 700 /path/to/file`

 ## Run Monero Wallet RPC on the server